AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

        func initializeAgoraEngine(){
            let config = AgoraRtcEngineConfig()
            // Pass in your App ID here.
-           config.appId = "Your app Id"
+           config.appId = <#Your app Id#>
-           agoraKit = AgoraRtcEngineKit.sharedEngine(with: config, delegate: self)
+           // Use AgoraRtcEngineDelegate for the following delegate parameter. agoraKit = AgoraRtcEngineKit.sharedEngine(with: config, delegate: self)
        }
    ```